malexanderlim/recipe-to-cart/rules.md

     *   **Rule:** When implementing flows where intermediate steps modify or filter data, ensure the *complete data structure* required for the final action is preserved.
     *   **Guideline:** Store necessary complex data (e.g., full objects, arrays like `line_item_measurements`) associated with UI elements (e.g., using `data-*` attributes storing JSON) if it needs to be retrieved accurately later, rather than trying to reconstruct it solely from displayed text.

-6.  **Edit Verification:**
+6.  **Edit Verification & Call Site Updates:**
     *   **Problem:** Applying code edits, especially in structured files like `package.json` or configuration files, can inadvertently remove or modify unrelated but necessary lines if the edit context is imprecise.
+Refactoring or renaming functions requires updating all call sites.
     *   **Rule:** Before finalizing *any* code edit, mentally (or using diff tools) verify the *exact* changes being made.
 Pay special attention when modifying lists (like dependencies, routes, imports) or configuration blocks to ensure only the intended additions, deletions, or modifications are occurring, and that essential existing items are not accidentally removed.
-    *   **Rule Addendum:** When removing or refactoring a function, explicitly search the codebase for all locations where that function was called and ensure those call sites are also removed or updated appropriately to prevent `ReferenceError`s or logic errors.
+    *   **Rule:** When removing, refactoring, or **renaming** a function/module export, explicitly search the codebase for all locations where that function/export was called/imported and ensure those call sites are also removed or updated appropriately to prevent `ReferenceError`s or logic errors.
     *   **Verification:** Review the diff provided after an edit is applied.
-If essential code (e.g., required dependencies like `express` in `package.json`, necessary function calls) was unexpectedly removed or left dangling, immediately point out the error and apply a corrective edit.
+If essential code (e.g., required dependencies, necessary function calls, correct function names in routes) was unexpectedly removed or left dangling/mismatched, immediately point out the error and apply a corrective edit.

 7.  **Variable Scope, Shadowing, and Declaration Order:**
     *   **Problem:** Accidentally re-declaring a variable within an inner scope (shadowing) or accessing `const`/`let` variables before their declaration (Temporal Dead Zone - TDZ) can lead to ReferenceErrors or unexpected behavior.
 This also applies to making up variable names that don't exist in the intended scope.
     *   **Rule:**
         *   When accessing global or outer-scoped variables, **do not** re-declare a variable with the same name using `let` or `const` within that inner scope.
 Use the existing variable name directly.
         *   Within a given scope, variables/constants declared with `const` or `let` **must be declared *before*** any code that attempts to access them is executed.
 Ensure constants/variables are declared at the top of their relevant scope or at least before their first use.
         *   **Verify** that the variable names being used actually exist in the intended scope.
     *   **Verification:** Before finalizing an edit, check for variable shadowing and ensure all variables/constants are declared before they are accessed within their scope.
 Double-check variable names against their declarations.

-8.  **Check for Existing Functionality:**
+8.  **Check for Existing Functionality & Patterns:**
-    *   **Problem:** Creating new modules, services, or functions without checking if similar functionality already exists leads to code duplication, increased maintenance burden, and potential inconsistencies.
+    *   **Problem:** Creating new modules, services, or functions without checking if similar functionality or **architectural patterns** already exist leads to code duplication, increased maintenance burden, and potential inconsistencies (e.g., initializing clients/receivers differently).
-    *   **Rule:** Before implementing new functionality (especially helper functions, service interactions, or utility logic), **thoroughly search the codebase** (using file search, semantic search, or directory exploration) to identify existing modules, services, or functions that might already provide the needed capability or can be extended.
-Favor using or adapting existing code over creating duplicates.
+    *   **Rule:** Before implementing new functionality (especially helper functions, service interactions, utility logic, or **client initialization/middleware patterns**), **thoroughly search the codebase** (using file search, semantic search, or directory exploration) to identify existing modules, services, functions, or established patterns (like direct initialization in routes vs. shared services) that might already provide the needed capability or should be followed for consistency.
+Favor using or adapting existing code/patterns over creating duplicates or diverging unnecessarily.
     *   **Verification:** Document the search process briefly in thoughts or comments if necessary.
-Ensure imports point to existing, relevant modules rather than newly created, potentially redundant ones.
+Ensure imports and initialization logic align with existing, working patterns unless a deviation is explicitly justified.

 9.  **Raw Body Handling for Verification:**
     *   **Problem:** Libraries performing request verification (e.g., signature checks for webhooks/queues) often require the **raw, unparsed request body** string or buffer to correctly calculate hashes.
 Standard body-parsing middleware (like `express.json()` or implicit parsing by frameworks/platforms) can run *before* the verification logic, providing a parsed object instead of the raw body, leading to verification failures.